mfkl/mfkl.github.io/_posts/2019-08-12-MediaPlayerElement-Plug-and-play-LibVLCSharp-UI-video-control.markdown

 ## What's next?

-Below are sone of our plans to improve the `MediaPlayerElement`.
+Below are some of our plans to improve the `MediaPlayerElement`.
 If you see something missing or would like to suggest a new feature, feel free to open a [feature request](https://code.videolan.org/videolan/LibVLCSharp/issues) or a [bug report](https://code.videolan.org/videolan/LibVLCSharp/issues)!

 - [Improve Track management](https://code.videolan.org/videolan/LibVLCSharp/issues/196) (audio/subs delay, external subtitle selection/download).
 - [Icon management](https://code.videolan.org/videolan/LibVLCSharp/issues/178): Currently, the `MediaPlayerElement` control expects you to bundle the [fontawesome icon fonts](https://fontawesome.com/icons) in your app projects by default.
 This is NOT ideal for a "plug and play" experience.
 We want this to be handled automatically and transparently for you.
 If you want to use different icons however, this is already supported.